DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Acknowledgements

 DB and HW are supported in part by the Research Grants Council of the Hong Kong Special Administrative Region (Project No. CityU 11206622).
+WH is supported by JSPS KAKENHI (24K20848) and JST BOOST (JPMJBY24G6).
 TS was partially supported by JSPS KAKENHI (24K02905) and JST CREST (PMJCR2015).
 This research is supported by the National Research Foundation, Singapore and the Ministry of Digital Development and Information under the AI Visiting Professorship Programme (award number AIVP-2024-004).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and the Ministry of Digital Development and Information.